An excerpt from Acharya Tulsi’s daily diary

 If I try to answer this question in the form of precepts or definitions, my elucidation will be as follows:

-When we glance from the window of the above definitions a new portrait of the ANUVRATI (one who is committed to ANUVRAT) emerges.
-Accordingly an ANUVRATI is he or she who :
+When we glance from the window of the above definitions a new portrait of the Anuvrat (one who is committed to Anuvrat) emerges.
+Accordingly an Anuvrat is he or she who :

 - does not participate in destructive violence.

 - does not commit aggression against anyone.

 - does not cast aspersions against an individual, class or a religious belief.

 - does not violate business ethics.

 - does not consider an individual low or high on grounds of caste and color etc.

 - does not encourage evil practices prevalent in society.

 - does not resort to immoral practices in elections.